uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 8) Click **OK**.

 Select the image stack created in step 5 (or reopen the stack saved in step 6) and create new montages with modified montage settings.
-To change the foreground color for the border, double click on the **Color Picker** in the Fiji toolbar.
+To change the foreground color for the border, double-click on the **Color Picker** in the Fiji toolbar.

 {{< figure src="/courses/fiji-image-processing/introduction/intro-fiji-45.png" >}}